abdxxll/Advent-of-Code-25/README.md

-pracitcing code, one day of christmas at a time!
+practicing code, one day of christmas at a time!